tarachristine88/Tara_Hulcome_IMT542_G8/README.md

 ### **1.1.
 Use**

-Users will be able to filter the diary entries (initially by country - but future uses will extend to themes, years and other filters), enabling them to analyze over 22 years of data in new and interesting ways.
+Users will be able to filter the diary entries (initially by country - but future uses will extend to themes, years and a variety of other filters), enabling them to analyze over 22 years of data in new and interesting ways.

 ### **1.2.
 Audience**